 Deutsche Telekom's score of 96 is higher than 97% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Deutsche Telekom reported total carbon emissions of approximately 10,394,301,000 kg CO2e.
-This includes Scope 1 emissions of about 236,355,000 kg CO2e, Scope 2 emissions (market-based) of approximately 16,212,000 kg CO2e, and significant Scope 3 emissions of around 10,141,734,000 kg CO2e, with downstream transportation and distribution contributing about 2,421,432,000 kg CO2e.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 95% by 2025 from a 2016 baseline.
-Additionally, Deutsche Telekom is committed to achieving net-zero emissions across its value chain by 2040, with a target to reduce absolute Scope 1, 2, and 3 emissions by 55% by 2030 and by 90% by 2040, both from a 2020 base year.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change.
-Deutsche Telekom's emissions data is cascaded from its subsidiary, T-Mobile US, Inc., which provides the framework for these targets.
-The company is also a signatory of the Climate Pledge, reinforcing its commitment to sustainability and carbon neutrality.
+In 2024, Deutsche Telekom reported total carbon emissions of approximately 10,394,301,000 kg CO2e, with significant contributions from Scope 1, Scope 2, and Scope 3 emissions.
+Specifically, Scope 1 emissions were about 236,355,000 kg CO2e, while Scope 2 emissions (market-based) totalled approximately 16,212,000 kg CO2e.
+The majority of emissions stemmed from Scope 3, which accounted for about 10,141,734,000 kg CO2e, including downstream transportation and distribution emissions of approximately 2,421,432,000 kg CO2e.
+In 2023, the company reported total emissions of approximately 10,617,683,000 kg CO2e, with Scope 1 emissions at about 239,602,000 kg CO2e and Scope 2 emissions (market-based) at approximately 17,957,000 kg CO2e.
+Scope 3 emissions for that year were around 10,360,124,000 kg CO2e.
+Deutsche Telekom has set ambitious climate commitments, aiming to reduce combined absolute Scope 1 and 2 greenhouse gas emissions by 95% by 2025 from a 2016 baseline.
+Additionally, the company has committed to achieving net-zero greenhouse gas emissions across its value chain by 2040, with interim targets of a 55% reduction in absolute Scope 1, 2, and 3 emissions by 2030, using 2020 as the base year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices.
+The emissions data for Deutsche Telekom is cascaded from its subsidiary, T-Mobile US, Inc., which provides a comprehensive view of the company's overall climate impact and commitments.

 Access structured emissions data, company-specific emission factors, and source documents